mindspore-ai/docs/tutorials/training/source_en/index.rst

 										</div>
 										<div class="doc-article-desc">
 											Performance data like operators’ execution time is recorded in files and can be viewed on the web page, this can help the user optimize the performance of neural networks.
-											This tutorial is appliable for the hardware platform of GPU.
+											This tutorial is applicable for the hardware platform of GPU.
 										</div>
 									</div>
 								</a>